ChenXuanting/DeepRecommenderSystem/README.md

 # Recommender System

-This project is a clean and lightweight implementation of two popular recommendation system algorithms: Neural Collaborative Filtering (NCF) and Deep Factorization Machine (DFM).
+This project is a clean and lightweight implementation of two popular recommendation system algorithms: Neural Collaborative Filtering (NCF) and Deep Factorization Machine (DFM) in PyTorch.
 It is designed to be easy to understand and use for anyone interested in the field of recommendation systems.

 ## Getting Started